BullyWiiPlaza/Minecraft-Wii-U-Mod-Injector/README.md

 Credits can be found in the ``Credits`` Page on the Mod Injector.

 # Terms
-Before downloading the Mod Injector or it's source code, you must agree to the [terms of use](LICENSE.md).
+Before downloading the mod injector or it's source code, you must agree to the [terms of use](LICENSE.md).

 # Support the Developers!